Pylons/pyramid_cookbook/configuration.rst

 Django-Style "settings.py" Configuration
 ----------------------------------------

-If you enjoy accessing global configuration via import statemtns ala Django's ``settings.py``, you can do something similar in Pyramid.
+If you enjoy accessing global configuration via import statemetns ala Django's ``settings.py``, you can do something similar in Pyramid.

 - Create a ``settings.py`` file in your application's package (for example, if your application is named "myapp", put it in the filesystem directory